| | | | |

 has vouchsafed to you such a large portion of life's

+real blessings.
 Take this death, my friends, in a true

 religious sense, realize that we can not live forever in